 Both units are within the stated limits for Dante I/O channels, so there is no need to adjust the design of this system further.

-When routing Dante audio flows in the Dante Controller software, each flow will be labeled according to its channel name.
-When multiple devices are being used and multiple flows will be transmitted and received between the devices, renaming the default Dante audio flows to something more immediately identifiable can make it easier to route the flows within Dante Controller.
+When routing Dante audio channels in the Dante Controller software, each channel will be labeled using an automatically generated unique channel name.
+When multiple devices are being used and multiple channels will be transmitted and received between the devices, renaming the default Dante audio channel names to something more immediately identifiable can make it easier to route the channels within Dante Controller.

-IMPORTANT: Do not attempt to change flow names from within the Dante Controller software.
+IMPORTANT: Do not attempt to change channel names from within the Dante Controller software.
 Changes made there are not reported back to the Tesira software, and can cause the Dante network to stop functioning.
-Make all changes to Dante flows names within the Tesira software only.
+Make all changes to Dante channel names within the Tesira software only.

 To rename a Dante channel, follow these steps: